Spaghetti Squash With Meat Sauce

 2 teaspoons dry thyme

-A hand full of fresh basil leaves sliced thinly
+A handful of fresh basil leaves, thinly sliced

 Preparation